easypizi/clique-mvp-backend/Readme.md

 ### Requirements:

+- Node.js ^18+
 - NoSQL DB (currently it works with MongoDB).
+(Run instance in Docker for local development).
 - Upload service (I've used Upload.io, but can be replaced with any CDN service).
+- Install npm dependencies (run `npm i` before running an app).

 ---